Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 We don't know yet what compromises he'll make, but he doesn't want to be a seat warmer.

-The the the people for whom the present system works very nicely, which as I said is like uh professional career politicians, uh the permanent bureaucracy, uh people in uh high-tech, high skilled computer type industries, celebrities who get twenty million dollars a movie, the kind of folks who gather at Davos each year, the Davozi, Davos man.
+Which, as I said, is like professional career politicians, the permanent bureaucracy, people in high-tech, high-skilled computer-type industries, celebrities who get $20 million a movie, the kind of folks who gather at Davos each year, the Davoisie, Davos man.

-Uh f for much of the rest of America and beyond, what it means is that there's nothing to do, there's no mills, there's no factories, there's no blue-collar jobs that you can lead a nice middle class life on.
+There's no mills, there's no factories, there's no blue-collar jobs that you can lead a nice middle-class life on.

-Instead you're stuck with uh six-figure college debt for the privilege of doing some worthless crappy service job uh and that's all there is.
+Instead, you're stuck with six-figure college debt for the privilege of doing some worthless, crappy service job, and that's all there is.

-And Trump wants Trump wants to change that, and they are going to there is gonna be a sustained attempt to prevent him changing anything.
+There is going to be a sustained attempt to prevent him changing anything.

 And again, just as Brexit foretold the Trump victory, what has happened since Brexit, where you have had court decisions attempting to tie the hands of those who wish to just pull out of the European Union as quickly as possible and enact the wishes of the people,